farice/ARShooter/README.md

 ## Requirements

-* Xcode 9 Beta 2
+* Xcode 9
-* iOS 11 Beta 2
+* iOS 11
-* A9 or better chip for ARWorldTrackingSessionConfiguration
+* A9 or better chip for ARWorldTrackingConfiguration

-> Note: The app automatically detects if your device supports the ARWorldTrackingSessionConfiguration.
-If not, it will use the less immersive ARSessionConfiguration, which is to be supported by all devices.
-However, at the current time (Beta 2), ARSessionConfiguration is also only supported by devices with an A9 or better chip.
-See the [release notes](https://9to5mac.com/2017/06/21/apple-ios-11-beta-2/) for details. **This means you need an iPhone 6S or better to use ARKit at the current time.**
+> Note: The app automatically detects if your device supports the ARWorldTrackingConfiguration.
+If not, it will use the less immersive AROrientationTrackingConfiguration, which is supported by all devices.

 ## Communication